How to Fade Chest and Décolletage Hyperpigmentation

 What Affects Your Results

-- Strict daily SPF application (most important factor)
+- Strict daily SPF use on the chest (most important factor)

 - Consistent twice-daily treatment routine